Regional, national, and international mechanisms

 Edgar Morin

-French philosopher and anthropologist-sociologist Edgar Morin, a modern thinker on complexity, has published no fewer than 40 books during his career, which have been translated worldwide.
-Emeritus Research Director at the CNRS and Doctor Honoris Causa at several international universities, Edgar Morin has held a UNESCO Chair in Complexity since December 2018 at the University of Montpellier, where he reflects on the societal issues addressed by I-SITE MUSE.
+A French philosopher and socio-anthropologist, Edgar Morin—a leading contemporary thinker on complexity—has published no fewer than 40 books throughout his career, which have been translated worldwide.
+Emeritus Research Director at the CNRS and holder of honorary doctorates from several international universities, Edgar Morin has held the UNESCO Chair in Complexity at the University of Montpellier since December 2018, where he reflects on the societal challenges addressed by I-SITE MUSE.